Tomás Martínez (footballer): Houston Dynamo

-Prior to the 2020 season, the Dynamo hired Tab Ramos as head coach, replacing Wilmer Cabrera, who had been in charge for the previous 3 seasons.
+Prior to the 2020 season, the Dynamo hired Tab Ramos as head coach, replacing Wilmer Cabrera, who had been in charge for the previous three seasons.
 Ramos primarily used lineups without a central attacking midfielder, reducing the opportunities for Martínez to play in his preferred position.
 Martínez ended the season having made only 11 appearances, 3 of them starts, with no goals or assists.
-Despite the change in coach and tactics, on field results didn't improve, with Houston missing the playoffs for the third consecutive year.
+Despite the change in coach and tactics, on field results did not improve, with Houston missing the playoffs for the third consecutive year.

 His contract option was declined by Houston following their 2020 season.

 Defensa y Justicia

 On 30 January 2021, Martínez signed with Defensa y Justicia of the Argentine Primera División.

 Aldosivi

 On 5 January 2022, Martínez moved to fellow league club Aldosivi.

 Personal

 Martínez received his U.S. green card in January 2019, which qualifies him as a domestic player for MLS roster purposes.